enthought/enable/docs/source/kiva_tutorial/tutorial.rst

 drawing in this because it is not as performant as it could be.
 For example,

-Now that you better understand the basics of what kiva drawing is all about, please refer to (.......) to see what a more "production" level version of code for this drawing might look like.
-This
+Now that you better understand the basics of what kiva drawing is all about, please refer to the :download:`advanced version of the tutorial  <tutorial_advanced.py>` to see what a more "production" level version of code for this drawing might look like.